Anti-fascism: Elsewhere

 Some post-war anti-fascist action took place in Romania under the Anti-Fascist Committee of German Workers in Romania, founded in March 1949.
 A Swedish group, Antifascistisk Aktion, was formed in 1993.

+In the United Kingdom, anti-fascist groups and movements organised over the years, such as the 43 Group (1946), the 62 Group (1962), Searchlight magazine (1975), Rock Against Racism (1976), the Anti-Nazi League (1977), Red Action (1981), Anti-Fascist Action (1985), Unite Against Fascism (2003), Hope not Hate (2004), and Red Flare.

 Following a similar decision by American president Donald Trump, Hungarian Prime Minister Viktor Orbán announced in September 2025 that Hungary would classify "Antifa" as a terrorist organization.
 Orbán justified this classification by denouncing the violence that occurred in Budapest in 2023, where anti-fascist activists attacked alleged participants in the Day of Honor, a neo-Nazi event, even though anti-fascist groups are not very politically active in Hungary, where Orbán's party has exercised almost total control for more than 15 years, and even though it is a decentralized ideological movement with no formal hierarchical structure, rather than an organized group.

 Use of the term

 The Christian Democratic Union of Germany politician Tim Peters notes that the term is one of the most controversial terms in political discourse.
 Michael Richter, a researcher at the Hannah Arendt Institute for Research on Totalitarianism, highlights the ideological use of the term in the Soviet Union and the Eastern bloc, in which the term fascism was applied to Eastern bloc dissidents regardless of any connection to historical fascism, and where the term anti-fascism served to legitimize the ruling government.